PrincetonUniversity/cuOrbit/README.md

 During inititialization the input data is read from there into the Config_t.
 You can alter input file names in the configration file to point at different input decks, and also configure outputs to a different path as you wish.
+Note this input is just an example used to help code development; that config is known to not be scientifically relevant.
+You might try the `reference_test_case` instead...

 You can optionally supply a path to a config file as an optional argument.
 Example: